akeneo/pim-docs/reference/bundles/custom_entity_bundle/abstract_entities_and_repositories.rst

 ----------------------------------------

 This entity extends the AbstractCustomEntity, and provides a link to a translation entity.
-This is used to provide a different label or description for example for each activated locale.
+This is used to provide a different label or description for each activated locale for instance.

 The entity containing the translations should implement ``Akeneo\Component\Localization\Model\TranslatableInterface``.